lokubet/lokubet/README.md

 ## Hi there 👋
  My name Alexandr and i am student of school 21.

- I’m currently working on s21_matrix+

  I'm looking for job offers

- How to reach me: kirinietik@gmail.com
+ How to reach me: prosto.sashaa@mail.ru

 <!--
 **lokubet/lokubet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.